gmagistr/gmagistr/README.md

 - 👋 Hi, I’m @gmagistr
-- 👀 I’m interested in Speech production and historical syntax.
-I love learning new things about meaning and how it is linguistically conveyed.
+- 👀 I’m interested in LLMs, speech technology (both TTS and ASR) and NLP in general :)
-- 📫 How to reach me: giuseppe.magistro@ugent.be
+- 📫 How to reach me: giuseppemag94@gmail.com